WASM Agent

 interface AgentResult {

-response: CompletionResponse; // Final completion response
+content?: string; // Final text response

-messages: object[]; // Full message history
+messages: ChatMessage[]; // Full message history (tsify shape)

 iterations: number; // Number of tool-calling iterations